HarryPerkin/50projectsProject_chatLog/README.md

 # Chat Log
 ## Escaping Tutorial Hell with Question Driven Development.

-# An command-line OpenAI interface that prints and saves the responses.
+### A command-line OpenAI interface that prints and saves the responses.

 The user inputs a text prompt.
 The console will print the response from the AI.
 The program will write a log of datetime, prompt, and response to *responses.txt* in the same directory.